-- Consider increasing the number or size of facilities available on site if possible - Based on the size of each facility, determine how many people can use it at any one time to maintain a distance of two metres - Restrict the number of people using these facilities at any one time e.g. use a welfare attendant - Introduce staggered start and finish times to reduce congestion and contact at all times - Introduce enhanced cleaning of all facilities throughout the day and at the end of each day - Provide suitable and sufficient rubbish bins in these areas with regular removal and disposal.
+- Consider increasing the number or size of facilities available on site if possible - Based on the size of each facility, determine how many people can use it at any one time to maintain a distance of two metres, or one metre with risk mitigation where two metres is not viable. - Restrict the number of people using these facilities at any one time e.g. use a welfare attendant - Introduce staggered start and finish times to reduce congestion and contact at all times - Introduce enhanced cleaning of all facilities throughout the day and at the end of each day - Provide suitable and sufficient rubbish bins in these areas with regular removal and disposal.